 Toolkit: Seasonal Illnesses and Strain on Emergency Departments

-Emergency departments at many hospitals throughout Pennsylvania and nationally are strained as seasonal respiratory illnesses—particularly RSV—are circulating stronger and earlier than usual.
-Some emergency departments are at or approaching capacity and these challenges are likely to worsen as the season progresses.
+Emergency departments at many hospitals throughout Pennsylvania and nationally are facing a “quad-demic” of seasonal respiratory illnesses—with COVID-19, the flu, RSV, and the norovirus all circulating at the same time.
+Some emergency departments are at or approaching capacity and are taking action to support their teams and patients.

 Key Messages

-• Hospital emergency departments are strained—with some approaching or at capacity—as seasonal illnesses, the flu, and COVID-19 spread in Pennsylvania communities.
+- Hospital emergency departments are strained—with some approaching or at capacity—as the flu, norovirus, RSV, and COVID-19 spread in Pennsylvania communities.

-• Flu shots are recommended every year for adults and kids 6 months and older.
+- Flu and COVID-19 shots are recommended every year for adults and kids 6 months and older.

 Sample Tweets

-Many #pahospitals are strained as RSV, the flu, COVID-19, and other seasonal illnesses circulate in our communities.
+Many #pahospitals are strained as RSV, the flu, COVID-19, and norovirus circulate in our communities.
 There may be long ER waits.
 Please be patient and know hospital staff are working to make sure all patients get the best care.

 Feeling sick?
 Urgent care, primary care, and telehealth are great options for non-emergency care.
 Always go to the hospital ER for emergencies or life-threatening illnesses and injuries and call 9-1-1 if you need immediate medical attention.

-If you haven’t had a flu shot this year or a COVID-19 booster in the past two months, it’s time to get protected for fall and winter.
-Learn how to protect yourself and your family and find vaccines near you: https://www.vaccines.gov
+If you haven’t had a flu shot or COVID-19, there’s still time to take action.
+Learn how to protect yourself and your family and find vaccines near you: https://www.vaccines.gov.

-#DYK flu shots are recommended every year for everyone 6 months and up and new COVID-19 boosters are recommended for everyone 5 and older?
-Learn how to protect yourself and your family and find vaccines near you: https://www.vaccines.gov
+#DYK flu and COVID-19 shots are for everyone 6 months and older?
+Learn how to protect yourself and your family and find vaccines near you: https://www.vaccines.gov.

 HAP-branded Graphics